 Africa Fish and Aquaculture Welfare (AFIWEL) Program

-Promoting Ethical and Sustainable Aquaculture in Africa
+Advancing Ethical, Safe, and Sustainable Aquaculture in Africa

-Why Fish Welfare Matters
+Why Fish and Aquatic Animal Welfare Matters

 Sentience & Compassion